Skip to content

 Man kisses wife with Alzheimer's

-September is World Alzheimer’s month.
-The theme for 2021 has been, “Know dementia, know Alzheimer’s.”
-It’s a great opportunity to learn more about dementia and about the terminology we use to define it.
+September marks World Alzheimer’s Month, a great opportunity to learn more about dementia and the terminology we use to define it.

 Dementia is a general term rather than a specific disease.
-We use it to describe a decreased ability to think, remember or make decisions.
-All this can interfere with being able to do all sorts of everyday activities.
+We use it to describe a decreased ability to think, remember, or make decisions.
+All this can interfere with doing all sorts of everyday activities.
+Some types of dementia include:

 Even though older people are more prone to dementia, it is not part of normal aging.
 At least one report suggests that the number of people living with dementia in Ireland will more than double by 2050.

 That’s in line with the country’s growing aged population.
-This means that those diagnosed with diseases related to dementia will increase from an estimated 55,000 to more than 140,000 people over the next 30 years.
+The estimate suggests cases will increase from an estimated 55,000 to more than 140,000 people over the next 30 years.

 Many older adults never develop dementia.
-Weaker muscles and bones along with the stiffening of arteries are normal signs of aging.
-Experiences and knowledge built up over a lifetime typically remain intact.
+Normal aging often involves weaker muscles, fragile bones, and stiffening arteries.
+Despite these changes, experiences, and knowledge built up over a lifetime typically remain intact.
 But, it’s not uncommon for older people to:

 1. Lose car keys occasionally